vestrel00/contacts-android/README.md

 > Each Contact may have more than one of the following data if the Contact is made up of 2 or more
 > RawContacts; name, nickname, note, organization, sip address.

-> For more info, read [How do I get familiarized with the Contacts entities?](/howto/howto-get-familiar-with-api-entities.md)
+> For more info, read [How do I learn more about the API entities?](/howto/howto-learn-more-about-api-entities.md)

 #### There's a lot more